Financialnewsmedia.com: Leading NFT Creator Handed a $4 Billion Valuation Following $450 Million Seed Round

 FinancialNewsMedia.com News Commentary

 PALM BEACH, Fla., March 25, 2022 /PRNewswire/ -- Yuga Labs, the maker of the multimillion-dollar Bored Ape Yacht Club NFTs, just raised a $450 million seed round at a $4 billion valuation.
 The Miami-based NFT company behind Bored Apes Yacht Club has yet to raise any funds, though the startup has long caught the eye of VCs keen to back a major player in the NFT craze.
 Yuga Labs has also just launched ApeCoin, in which the founders and executives of the startup have a substantial stake.
 The token gathered a multi-billion dollar market capitalization on its first day of trading.
 In 2021, countless celebrities have purchased an NFT from the Bored Ape Yacht Club, including late-night talk show host Jimmy Fallon, tennis star Serena Williams, and pop star Justin Bieber.
-Meanwhile, companies like Good Gamer Entertainment Inc., GameStop Corporation, Zynga Inc., Take-Two Interactive Software Inc and Funko Inc. are launching exciting NFT collections to the growing market.
+Meanwhile, companies like Good Gamer Entertainment Inc. (TSXV:GOOD) (OTCQB:GGAMF), GameStop Corporation (NYSE:GME), Zynga Inc. (NASDAQ:ZNGA), Take-Two Interactive Software Inc (NASDAQ:TTWO), and Funko Inc. (NASDAQ:FNKO) are launching exciting NFT collections to the growing market.

-Good Gamer Entertainment Inc., a real-money skill-gaming operator and blockchain game developer, just revealed that its publishing partner Fork Gaming has announced the official mint date and fifth character for the Chosen Ones Legendary Heroes NFT collection.
+Good Gamer Entertainment Inc. (TSXV:GOOD) (OTCQB:GGAMF), a real-money skill-gaming operator and blockchain game developer, just revealed that its publishing partner Fork Gaming has announced the official mint date and fifth character for the Chosen Ones Legendary Heroes NFT collection.

 The mint price has been set to 0.15 ETH (approximately $465).
 On April 1, whitelisted users will have the ability to mint up to three NFTs.
 On April 3rd, the NFTs will be available for sale to the public and people will be able to mint up to ten NFTs.